 The King Cobra is a large, venomous snake found in Asia.
 It feeds almost exclusively on other snakes, making it the “king.”
 As well as its eating habits and characteristic “hood,” it has one other distinguishing feature.

-The dominant frequency of a King Cobra’s hiss, on the other hand, is around 600 Hz.
+The dominant frequency of a King Cobra’s hiss is around 600 Hz.
 This means that when they hiss, it sounds almost like a growling dog.

 Two species of snake – the Western Hook-Nosed Snake and the Sonoran Coral Snake – have an interesting defense mechanism.
-It’s called “cloacal popping” (not to be confused with the method of determining a snake’s sex).
+It’s called “cloacal popping.”

 In response to a threat, these snakes “pop” their cloaca (anal opening).
-It produces a sound which is similar to the sound of passing gas.
+It produces a sound that is similar to the sound of passing gas.

-Some vipers, such as the saw-scaled vipers, also have an impressive defensive display.
-Rather than hissing, rattling or passing wind, these snakes rub their scales together.
+Some vipers, such as saw-scaled vipers, also have an impressive defensive display.
+Rather than hissing, rattling or cloacal popping, these snakes rub their scales together.
 It’s a process known as “stridulation.”

-When intimidated, the saw-scaled vipers arrange their bodies into coils and rub their scales against each other.
-This produces a very distinct sizzling sound, which is not dissimilar to a hiss.
+When intimidated, saw-scaled vipers arrange their bodies into coils and rub their scales against each other.
+This produces a very distinct sizzling sound, which is not all that dissimilar to a hiss.

-A hiss is a warning in response to a threat.
-If your snake hisses at you, you’re doing something it doesn’t like.
-To be on the safe side, leave them alone for a while, and try interacting with it later on.
+A hiss from a snake is a warning in response to a threat.
+If a snake hisses at you, you’re doing something it doesn’t like.